-Whenever an admission to a Residential Treatment Center for the treatment of Mental Illness is recommended by your Physician, you must, in order to receive maximum benefits under this Health Care Plan, call the Behavioral Health Unit.
+Whenever an admission to a Residential Treatment Center for the treatment of Mental Illness or Substance Use Disorder is recommended by your Physician, you must, in order to receive maximum benefits under this Health Care Plan, call the Behavioral Health Unit.
 This call must be made at least one day prior to scheduling of the admission.
-Providers may Prior Authorization services for you, when required, but it is your responsibility to ensure Prior Authorization requirements are satisfied, as described in this section.
+Providers may obtain Prior Authorization for you, when required, but it is your responsibility to ensure Prior Authorization requirements are satisfied, as described in this section.
 This call must be made at least one day prior to the Inpatient Hospital admission.

-• Emergency Mental Illness or Substance Use Disorder Admission Review
+Emergency Mental Illness or Substance Use Disorder Admission Review after the admission for the treatment of Mental Illness or Substance Use Disorder has occurred.